Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-exploring-all-cursor-options.md

 }
 ```

-And if those are not enough, you can even get a custom image!
+And if those are not enough, you can get a custom image!

 ```css
 .url {